AcmeTensorToys/esp-lua_lamp/README.rst

   is rate-limited, so that holding the button will only slowly advance through the space of drawings (see ``touch_db_fn``).
 Note that releasing the button immediately clears the timeout, unlike blackout above.

+  Combining this shape selector with the "reverse" color wheel control will reverse the shape selection as well.

   Each separate touch interaction will reload the list for ease of development.

 Notes
 #####